/*

 <<set $badchoices to $badchoices + 1>>

 You cycle the TKS priming pump to MAX for three minutes on the ground.
 Fluid seeps through the panels, wetting the leading edges.
 You now have visibly glycol-beaded wings and tail.
-You have also just used about eight minutes of NORMAL-flow TKS budget.
+You have also just used nearly six minutes of NORMAL-flow TKS budget.

 You close up and taxi.